davetheunissen/davetheunissen.github.io/_posts/2018-08-07-azure_functions_acr_and_k8s.md

 ### Step 2 - Configure AKS to pull images from ACR

 The next step is to configure Kubernetes to pull images from your prive Azure Container Registry.
 Kubernetes will, by default, try and pull images stored locally or from Docker Hub.
-To pull images from ACR you need to give your AKS service principle the `reader` role to your ACR instance.
+To pull images from ACR you need to give your AKS service principal the `reader` role to your ACR instance.
 See the [AKS and ACR Microsoft Docs](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks) for more detailed information.

-> The script below is adapted from the [Microsoft docs]((https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks))
+> The script below is adapted from the [AKS and ACR Microsoft Docs]((https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aks))

 ```bash
 #!/bin/bash